daevlin/daevlin.github.io/_posts/2020-07-25-x64dbg_tips_and_tricks.md

 ---
 layout: post
-title: x64bg Tips and tricks
+title: x64bg Tips and Tricks
 ---

 Since I like to use the commandline a lot, I found the following useful in x64dbg.
 Some examples below.